 Violation of Ordinance

-Residents and businesses are reminded that it is a violation of City ordinance to sweep or blow leaves into the roadways, and that yard waste is collected weekly on Mondays, through the City’s solid waste contract.
+Residents and businesses are reminded that it is a violation of City ordinance to sweep or blow leaves into the roadways.
+Yard waste is collected weekly through the City’s solid waste contractor on the first pick-up day, either Monday or Tuesday.

 Base & Alternate Maps / Lists

-For certain residential areas identified as potential high-leaf areas, the City provides an extra sweep per month during the months of November through February - known as the “alternate” list.
+For certain residential areas identified as potential high-leaf areas, the City provides an extra sweep per month during the months of December through March.
+These areas are reflected in the alternate list.

 The efficacy of street sweeping is limited by the general condition of the roadway, and other obstacles such as low limbs, parked cars, trash cans, etc. Sweepers cannot sweep around vehicles parked along the roadway.
-Residents are encouraged to remove vehicles parked along the street, so that the sweeper may complete as efficient and effective a route as possible.
+Residents are encouraged to remove vehicles parked along the street, and solid waste and recycling polycarts so that the sweeper may complete as efficient and effective a route as possible.

 For the purpose of scheduling and resident awareness, the City has been divided into 4 areas which will be swept on a particular week of each month throughout the year.
 For the purpose of street sweeping, the weeks are counted beginning with the first full week of each month.